Reveal hidden insights from your data by connecting the dots

 If you imagine what you are connected to, you might think of your friends, your family, and places you regularly visit.
 In business this could be your competitors, suppliers, where you operate, who you sell to and who you want to sell to.

-Today, many technologies capture data in table format – this provides a two-dimensional representation of data, which can be enriched by connecting many rows, tables together.
+Today, many technologies capture data in table format.
+This provides a two-dimensional representation of data, which can be enriched by connecting many rows and/or tables together.

-Capturing your data as a graph extends this capability and enables the rich, relationship-driven structure to be modelled.
+Capturing data as a graph extends this capability and enables the rich, relationship-driven structure of the data to be modelled.

 The benefits of this approach are:

-Seeing the whole picture, as data from multiple sources can be modelled in one graph
+Seeing the whole picture - data from multiple sources can be modelled in one graph

-Deeper understanding of the relationships between data points, as directional relationships can be represented
+Deeper understanding of the relationships between data points - directional relationships can be represented

 Machine learning techniques enable us to process the connected data at scale to get:

-At StellarGraph we employ a number of techniques which you can read about in Machine Learning, though here are a couple of the most critical to get you started:
+At StellarGraph we employ a number of techniques which you can read about in Machine Learning, though here are some of the most critical to get you started:

 Graph predictive models can leverage the full graph relationships to enable predictions that are not currently possible with standard techniques.

-Data visualisation, and techniques to enable network data exploration to build trust in machine learning outcomes.
-Today large datasets when visualised are unintelligible to the human eye, graph machine learning can use a number of techniques such as summarisation, community detection and pattern detection to cluster data that matter and display them in ways that make sense to users.
+Today, large datasets when visualised are unintelligible to the human eye.
+Graph machine learning can utilise a number of techniques like summarisation, community detection and pattern detection to cluster data that matters and display it in ways that make sense to users.

-The applications for this technology exist wherever high value connected datasets exist including health, marketing, supply chains, bioinformatics, law enforcement and cybersecurity.
+The applications for this technology exist wherever high-value connected datasets exist.
+Think industries like: